 Hydrant Flushing

 Each year, the Township of Guelph/Eramosa conducts its annual hydrant flushing in Rockwood and the Hamilton Drive area.
-Roadside signs are placed in the area where the flushing crews are working.
 Hydrant flushing is usually completed during the month of May.

 Hydrant flushing (or watermain cleaning) is necessary to remove sediment from the pipes in order to maintain water clarity and quality in the distribution pipes.